Reviews of affordable whiskies with some entertaining tales along the way…

-Clynelish distillery was founded in 1819 by the Duke of Sutherland, who sought to maximize his profits from the barley growing on his land.
-Situated a short distance from the small highland town of Brora, the distillery stands on Scotland’s stormy north-east coast.
+Clynelish Distillery was established in 1819 by the Duke of Sutherland, who sought to maximise the profit from his land by distilling barley.
+The distillery was constructed a short distance from the small town of Brora, on Scotland’s stormy north-east coast.

-Clynelish is known for producing a malt of rare character.
-It was so popular in fact that the distillery sold exclusively to private customers in it’s early days, able to completely forego the lucrative blending market.
-This practice couldn’t last however and by the 1960’s, demand from the big blending houses was so high, a second distillery had to be built just to keep up.
-Both premises ran under the Clynelish name for a time, before the original was eventually renamed Brora in the early 70’s.
+Clynelish is known for producing a malt of rare and excellent character.
+In the early days, the distillery’s malt was so popular that it was sold in its entirety to private customers, leaving none for the blenders.
+It was impossible for that situation to remain, however, and soon Clynelish was adding new layers of waxy character to many a blend.
+By the 1960s, demand for its whisky was so high, a second distillery had to be built to keep up.
+Both premises ran under the Clynelish name for a time, before the original was renamed Brora in the early ‘70s.

 What became known as Brora Distillery, the original Clynelish in other words, ceased operating in 1983 but the new site remains in production today.
 Surviving stocks from Brora sell for heightened prices thanks to the “lost distillery” nature of the plant.
 Change is afoot, however.
 In late 2017, owners Diageo announced that Brora was to reopen by the year 2020.

 In the meantime, though, the Clynelish single malt remains available, albeit not as widely as many would like.
 The official release is a 14 year old but it occasionally pops up as a single cask expression from an independent bottler.

 Bottled by independent bottler, Signatory Vintage, this Clynelish single malt was distilled in 1996 and aged for 20 years in a hogshead before being bottled in 2016 at 46% abv.

 Smell: Pineapple and lemon.
 Vanilla.
 Candle wax.
 White pepper and a little waft of smoke.